11+ guide 11+ basics Updated 1 Apr 2026 5 min read

 • What the school is actually like once admissions noise is stripped away

-If you are still at the “which route are we even talking about?” stage, start with 11+ timeline for parents and Grammar School Admissions Explained, then move into live school pages.
+If the route is still unclear, the 11+ timeline for parents and Grammar School Admissions Explained explain the sequence before you move into live school pages.

 What happens after the test